Ozarke/sentiment/README.md

-# Windrose API V1.7.1
+# Sentiment API V1.7.1
-Windrose is a TTRPG system that involves rolling colored d6s.<br/>
+Sentiment (formally windrose) is a TTRPG system that involves rolling colored d6s.<br/>
-The effort of this project is to develop windrose character sheets and API scripts to be used in [Roll20](https://roll20.net/welcome).<br/>
+The effort of this project is to develop Sentiment character sheets and API scripts to be used in [Roll20](https://roll20.net/welcome).<br/>
 V1 to V2 will require re-implment tokens and setting up character sheets.
 # Installation
 This api requires Pro level subscribtion on roll20.
 The code provided are both the API scripts and a character sheet.
 These must be used together.